lee-lindley/app_html_table_pkg/README.md

 The resulting markup text is enclosed with a \<div\> tag and can be added to an HTML email or otherwise included in an HTML document.

-While here, it turned out to be not so difficult to provide a way for you to insert your own style choices for the table via CSS.
-You do not need to be a CSS guru to do it.
-The pattern from the examples will be enough for most.
-That said, it got a bit harder when trying to support legacy HTML rendering engines like Outlook.
-Gmail web client is style stupid.
-There is a special option to output dumbed down HTML for Gmail.
+### Underlying Method

-The common method for generating HTML markup tables from SQL queries in Oracle is to use DBMS_XMLGEN and XSLT conversions via XMLType.
+The common method for generating HTML markup tables from SQL queries in Oracle is to use *DBMS_XMLGEN* and *XSLT* conversions via *XMLType*.
 A search of the web will turn up multiple demonstrations of the technique.
 It works reasonably well, but there are some gotchas like column headers with spaces get munged to \_x0020\_ and all data is left justified in the cells.

+### Right Justify Numbers

-A big drawback is that we often want to right justify numeric data.
+We often want to right justify numeric data so that it lines up at the decimal point.
 In plain text output we can use LPAD(TO_CHAR...
 (or just TO_CHAR) to simulate right justification, but HTML does not respect spaces unless we use **pre**, and even then I'm not sure we can count on the font to not mess up our alignment.
 I'm not an HTML or XSLT expert, but I do not think